linode/terraform-provider-linode/website/docs/r/domain_record.html.md

 * `domain_id` - (Required) The ID of the Domain to access.  *Changing `domain_id` forces the creation of a new Linode Domain Record.*.

 * `record_type` - (Required) The type of Record this is in the DNS system.
-For example, A records associate a domain name with an IPv4 address, and AAAA records associate a domain name with an IPv6 address. *Changing `record_type` forces the creation of a new Linode Domain Record.*.
+For example, A records associate a domain name with an IPv4 address, and AAAA records associate a domain name with an IPv6 address.
+See all supported record types [here](https://www.linode.com/docs/api/domains/#domain-record-create__request-body-schema). *Changing `record_type` forces the creation of a new Linode Domain Record.*.

 * `target` - (Required) The target for this Record.
 This field's actual usage depends on the type of record this represents.
 For A and AAAA records, this is the address the named Domain should resolve to.